litus-ai/classy/docs/docs/intro.md

   <p></p>
 </div>

-classy is a simple-to-use library for building high-performance Machine Learning models on textual classification tasks.
+classy is a simple-to-use library for building high-performance Machine Learning models in NLP.
-It wraps the best libraries around ([PyTorch](https://pytorch.org/), [PyTorch Lightning](https://www.pytorchlightning.ai/), [Transformers](https://huggingface.co/transformers/), [Streamlit](https://streamlit.io/))
+It wraps the best libraries around ([PyTorch](https://pytorch.org/), [PyTorch Lightning](https://www.pytorchlightning.ai/), [Transformers](https://huggingface.co/transformers/), [Streamlit](https://streamlit.io/), ...)
 and offers them to users with a simple CLI interface.
-Using classy does not require any ML knowledge and, on the very opposite, its only requirement is that **data** (proprietary datasets, DB dumps, ...) gets organized into straightforward formats.
-Once that is done, classy automatically handles the rest.

-Its key features include:
+### Key Features

 * **simplicity**: very simple-to-use, with no ML knowledge requirement and a usage flow thought around data
-* **powerful CLI**: train, present and REST-expose powerful ML models, even with no code whatsoever but a few bash commands
+* **powerful CLI**: train, present and REST-expose powerful ML models with a few bash commands (and no code)
 * **fast ML development**: whether for prototyping or production, reduce the time to get things up and running
-* **pretrained models**: we offer a number of pre-trained models for different tasks that may suit your needs and speed up the development cycle
+* **pretrained models**: save on training cost and speed up the development cycle with our pre-trained models
-* **modular**: if you have special needs, whether simple (e.g. support a different input format) or advanced (e.g. use a different optimizer), classy is extremely modular and offers straightforward hooks to cover every aspect of your desired use case
+* **modular**: whether simple (e.g. support a different input format) or advanced (e.g. use a different optimizer), classy offers straightforward hooks to match your needs

 ## Installation